-An Individual Progress Monitoring Plan (PMP) will be established for those students already receiving one level of intervention yet classroom data indicates less than satisfactory progress.The PMP is developed in consultation with the students' parents or legal guardians and shall identify specific areas of deficiency.
-The PMP will document assistance provided to support the student in making progress toward District and state expectations for proficiency in reading, writing, mathematics, and science.
-It may include one or more of the following intervention strategies as considered appropriate: tutorial programs, dropout prevention programs, summer school, Saturday sessions, modified curriculum, ESOL referral, enrollment in intensive classes, and other remedial activities as determined by the school District.
+A An Individual Progress Monitoring Plan (PMP) will be established for those students not demonstrating proficiency based on spring testing data from the previous year or previous year's end-of course grades as specified in 6.2071, 6.2072, 6.2073, and/or 6.2074. already receiving one level of intervention yet classroom data indicates less than satisfactory progress.
+The PMP is developed in consultation with the students' parents or legal guardians and shall identify specific areas of deficiency.
+The PMP will document assistance provided to support the student in meeting making progress toward District and state expectations for proficiency in reading, writing, mathematics, and science.
+And It may include one or more of the following intervention strategies as considered appropriate: tutorial programs, dropout prevention programs, summer school, Saturday sessions, modified curriculum, ESOL referral, enrollment in intensive classes, and other remedial activities as determined by the school District.
 Schools shall provide for the frequent monitoring of the student's progress in meeting desired levels of performance.